Owe IRS More or Less than $10,000? Implications & Options

 What If I Owe Less Than $50,000 to the IRS

 If someone says “I owe the IRS $20,000” or “I owe the IRS $30,000”, their situation is going to be different than someone who owes less than $10,000.
 If you owe IRS over $10,000 in tax but less than $50,000, you fall into an intermediary category.
-In this range, the IRS is a lot more likely to issue a tax lien, but it’s also relatively easy to get a payment arrangement approved.
+In this range, the IRS is a lot more likely to issue a tax lien, but it’s also very easy to get a payment arrangement approved.

 Special Considerations for People Who Owe $25,000 to $50,000

-Additionally, if you owe between $25,000 and $50,000 and you have defaulted on a payment agreement in the past, you need to provide the IRS with some extra details when you apply for the new installment agreement.
+If you owe between $25,000 and $50,000 and you have defaulted on a payment agreement in the past, you need to provide the IRS with some extra details when you apply for the new installment agreement.
 That includes your marital status, number of dependents, net income, and payment schedule.
 The IRS also wants to know about your car payments, health insurance premiums, and court-ordered payments such as repayments for a Chapter 13 bankruptcy or child support payments.
+Basically, this information reassures the IRS that you won’t default on the new agreement.
+However, in many cases, you may be able to get a payment plan approved without this information -- especially if you apply online.

 What If I Owe More Than $50,000 - $100,000+